miser | Work-in-Progress | 0.1.14 2023-09-08 |

 The entities are called obs and they can be visualized as pairs, each having an a-part and a b-part.
 The two parts of of a pair are themselves obs.
 Any ob may be a pairing of obs in this manner.

-Similarly, the top component of the figure is a plain pairing.
+Similarly, the top component depicted in the figure is a plain pairing.
 As an ob, it consists of the pairing and the a-part and b-part taken together.

 The Miser Project is very much about computational interpretation of abstract entities, with mathematical-logic theory as guidance toward dependable computational interpretations.
 The importance of logic to computer sciences is demonstrated.